patriciozor/INDE577-Patricio-Zorrilla/Unsupervised_Learning/Readme.md

-# Unsupervised Learning with K-Means and DBSCAN
+# Unsupervised Learning: K-Means, DBSCAN and PCA

 ![Unsupervised Learning](Unsupervised_Learning.png)

-This project demonstrates unsupervised learning using the K-Means and DBSCAN algorithms, with a focus on clustering data points into meaningful segments.
+This project demonstrates unsupervised learning using the K-Means, DBSCAN and PCA algorithms, with a focus on clustering data points into meaningful segments.
 The mathematical descriptions and implementation details are provided in the [Jupyter notebook](Unsupervised_Clustering.ipynb) inside this repository.

 In this workbook, we address the nuances of implementing these algorithms, including challenges and parameter selection.